Mozo guides

 When do you not have to pay an excess?

 Not every policy requires an excess, and not all claims on a given policy will have excesses, either.
-Your insurance company may also waive your excess in certain circumstances, like if you were not at fault in a car accident.
+Your insurance company may also waive your insurance excess payment in certain circumstances, like if you were not at fault in a car accident.

 Always check the claims process outlined in the PDS before purchasing a policy or making a claim.